 2) Contact two additional professors with whom you have taken courses and request their service as exam committee members.

 3) As you contact the committee members, you should also select three fields for your comprehensive exams.
 Available fields are: Early America, 19th Century U.S., Modern U.S., American South, U.S. Social/Cultural History, Women’s History, Latin America, Texas History, Pre-Modern Europe, Modern Europe, Military History, and World History.
 (Note: each field selected should correspond to an exam committee member).

-4) After contacting and receiving notification from three faculty members willing to serve on the exam committee, the student must complete the Application for Comprehensive Exam, which includes committee members’ names, the corresponding fields, and the date and location of the written exam.
+4) After contacting and receiving notification from three faculty members willing to serve on the exam committee, the student must complete the Application for Comprehensive Exams, which includes committee members’ names, the corresponding fields, and the date and location of the written exam.

 August 1 for Fall; December 1 for Spring; and May 1 for Summer.

-2) Written and Oral Examinations should be completed between October 1 and November 15 during the Fall semester; between March 1 and April 15 for the Spring semester; and, between June 15 and August 1 for Summer.
+3) Oral Examinations should be completed between October 1 and November 15 during the Fall semester; between March 15 and April 15 for the Spring semester; and, between June 15 and August 1 for Summer.

 Online Students: Taking the Exams Off-Site